xingchenzhang/xingchenzhang.github.io/_pages/teaching.md

   <img src="/images/teaching/teaching-prompt-engineering-2.jpg" alt="image2" width="400">
 </div>

-- **Module leader and Lecturer**, COMM042 and COMM042J, Introduction to Computer Vision, Department of Computer Science.
+- **Module lead and Lecturer**, COMM042 and COMM042J (2025-2026), Introduction to Computer Vision, Department of Computer Science.
+This is a project for MSc students.

-- **Module leader and Lecturer**, COM2013, Data Science Group Project 2 (2024-2025), Department of Computer Science.
+- **Module lead and Lecturer**, COM2013, Data Science Group Project 2 (2024-2025), Department of Computer Science.
 This is a module for undergraduate (second year) and graduate students.

-- **Lecturer**, COMM109Z, Programming with Python (Online MSc course), 2025 - 2026, Department of Computer Science.
+- **Lecturer**, COMM109Z, Programming with Python (Online MSc course, 2025-2026), Department of Computer Science.
 I teach this module together with several colleauges.

 **At Imperial College London**